alexnathanson/solar-protocol/installation.md

 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Header set Access-Control-Allow-Origin "*"`
 	`</Directory>`
 * To allow CORS (needed for admin console) activate module for changing headers.
 This can be done from any directory. `sudo a2enmod headers`
+* To allow for htaccess redirect activate this module: `sudo a2enmod rewrite`
 * `sudo systemctl restart apache2`

 ### Automate